Written in 2021 before N Morishita's sudden resignation

 Looking around surroundings, the young feel burdens and hopelessness.

-What we need is a New Type of the elderly to form various communities.
 The point is what to do “for and with” the young.“Our institution” explores and presents suitable models of the new elderly type.

 What "Our institution" helps?